sddev12/strix-engine-js/README.md

 # strix JS

-A game engine in JavaScript for text based adventure games
+A game engine in JavaScript for text based adventure games.
+Still very early in development

 ## Engine
 All files for the engine are in the engine folder